 This is an exceptional way to get direct clients!
 It is difficult to rank a blog, though.
 It takes a lot of time and patience, but compared to all the methods highlighted here, it can get you some of the highest paying clients.
 Simply follow these steps:

 - Research on the pain points of your clients.
 What pains them most?
 Who would they like to hire?
 What makes them cry?
 What makes them smile?
 Write mostly about the solutions to these things.

 - Check out different forums to see what potential clients are mostly talking about and write about it

-- If the aim of your blog is to get clients, don’t over-highlight your own pains as a freelancer.
-Clients’ main aim is to have their problems solved.
+- If the aim of your blog is to get clients.
+Don’t over-highlight your own pains as a freelancer.
+Clients’ primary aim is to have their problems solved.
 Not yours.

 - Check out blogs targeted towards freelancing clients and get content ideas

 - Have a services page where you highlight your services—all of which solve the problems the clients have

-Many have paid me $50 per article.
-Another long-term client paid me $200 for 750 words while many others have paid me $50-200+ for very simple marketing tasks.
+Another long-term client paid me $200 for 750 words, while many others have paid me hundreds of dollars for very simple marketing tasks.
 All reached out to me after reading this blog.